KaviD-115/Balatro-Jokers-Plus/README.md

 Cost: $4

-"Retrigger all Wild Cards played" [Enters the Joker pool when your deck contains a Wild Card]
+"Retrigger all played Wild and Stone Cards"

 -----